Lu Dong

-Dong Lu is a Chinese paralympic swimmer, who won gold and silver medals at the 2012 Summer Paralympics and a silver medal at the 2016 Summer Paralympics.
-She got 38.28 seconds on 50m butterfly.
-At the 2020 Summer Paralympics she won four gold medals with three world record.
-Lu lost both her arms after being hit by a car at age six.
+Lu Dong (born 19 December 1991) is a Chinese Paralympic swimmer, who won gold and silver medals at the 2012 Summer Paralympics and a silver medal at the 2016 Summer Paralympics.
+She recorded 38.28 seconds in the 50m butterfly.
+At the 2020 Summer Paralympics she won four gold medals with three world records.
+Lu lost both her arms after being hit by a motorist at age six.

 Swimming career

-During her career, Dong has received the May 1st Labour Medal, the May 4th Youth Medal and has been named a March 8 Red Banner Pacesetter in the People's Republic of China.
+During her career, Lu has received the May 1st Labour Medal, the May 4th Youth Medal and has been named a March 8 Red Banner Pacesetter in the People's Republic of China.